AlejandroGitty/Python_exercises/README.md

 # Python_exercises
-Just some coding exercises i have gone through
+Just some coding exercises I have gone through and some classic optimization problems